 Legend of Zelda: Most of my 'Zelda' fic belongs to my monstrous 'Twilight Princess'-centric epic series.
 My suggested reading order is:

-'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
+'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
 If you're curious how it would have ended, you can find my outline notes

 Star Wars: My other monstrous epic, the 'One Missed Strike' series.
 It was born from an idle thought in January 2009: 'What if Darth Vader had escaped Mustafar unscathed and took over the Empire?'
-Over four years later, I'm still writing that story, having now moved into the New Jedi Order era.
+More than five years later, I'm still writing that story, having now moved into the post-New Jedi Order era.
 Anything Star Wars with 'One Missed Strike' in the title is set in my AU; everything else is more or less set in the canon universe.

 For reader convenience, I have collected the original series into one collection entitled 'One Missed Strike: The Complete Original Trilogy', from which you may then proceed to 'The New Jedi Order'.

 Terminator: I watched 'Terminator: The Sarah Connor Chronicles' in its original broadcast run, and I was and continue to be extremely aggravated by its cancellation.
 (Just like a dozen or so other shows that aired on FOX that I could name...)
 An official continuation or even conclusion of the story still seems rather unlikely, so I went ahead and wrote my own.
 Being, as I am, me, I decided to have some fun with it and put my own spin on things while still staying true to the characters and the overall spirit of the show.